Skip to main content

 showDesktop,showTablet,showMobile

-Having one or more of the symptoms below does not mean you have a pancreatic neuroendocrine tumor (NET).
+Having one or more of the symptoms below does not mean you have a pancreatic neuroendocrine tumor (pNET).
 In fact, many of these symptoms are more likely to be caused by other conditions.
-Still, if you have any of these symptoms, it’s important to have them checked by a doctor so that the cause can be found and treated, if needed.
+Still, if you have any of them, it’s important to have them checked by a doctor so the cause can be found and treated, if needed.

-Pancreatic NETs often release excess hormones into the bloodstream.
-Different types of tumors make different hormones, which can lead to different symptoms.
+PNETs often release excess hormones into the bloodstream.
+Different types of tumors make different hormones, and cause different symptoms.

 Gastrinomas

 These tumors make gastrin, a hormone that tells the stomach to make more acid.
 Too much gastrin causes a condition known as Zollinger-Ellison syndrome, in which the stomach makes too much acid.
 This leads to stomach ulcers, which can cause pain, nausea, and loss of appetite.
 Severe ulcers can bleed.
-Even if the bleeding is mild, it can lead to anemia (too few red blood cells), which can cause symptoms like feeling tired and being short of breath.
-If the bleeding is more severe, it can make stool black and tarry.
+Even if the bleeding is mild, it can lead to anemia (too few red blood cells), which can make a person feel tired and be short of breath.
+If the bleeding is more severe, it can make stools black and tarry.
 Severe bleeding can itself be life-threatening.

 If the stomach acid reaches the small intestine, it can damage the cells of the intestinal lining and break down digestive enzymes before they have a chance to digest food.
 This can cause diarrhea and weight loss.